quentin452/Catzmod1.7.10/README.md

 * fix the entity CatAgressiveEntity run has lower tick/no animation
 * fix the tnt model doesn't work

-Some of theses description is by SkyDash #4150
+Some of these description is by SkyDash #4150